-For user mailboxes in a hybrid scenario, if the mailbox has been soft-deleted and the Azure active directory user that was associated with the mailbox has been hard-deleted from Azure Active Directory, you can use New-MailboxRestoreRequest to recover the mailbox.
-Read Configure Office 365 Groups with on-premises Exchange hybrid for more info.
-The cmdlet example below restores the mailbox for a soft-deleted user.
+For user mailboxes in a hybrid scenario, if the mailbox has been soft-deleted and the Azure AD user that was associated with the mailbox has been hard-deleted from Azure AD, you can use New-MailboxRestoreRequest to recover the mailbox.
+Read Configure Microsoft 365 Groups with on-premises Exchange hybrid for more info.
+The procedures in this section explain how to restore the mailbox for a soft-deleted user.

-Run the following cmdlet and retrieve the GUID for the soft-deleted mailbox that you want to restore.
+Run the following cmdlet to identify the soft-deleted mailbox that you want to restore.